 Why does Mental Health Gets Overlooked in the Workplace

 Mental health conditions among professionals are extremely common.
-According to an article published by Harvard Health Publishing, “18% of those who were employed said they experienced symptoms of a mental health disorder in the previous month.”
+According to the National Comorbidity Survey, “18% of those who were employed said they experienced symptoms of a mental health disorder in the previous month.”

 Here’s why mental health gets overlooked in the workplace: